maddy-foley/job-tailor/README.md

 > **Intent:** To develop a full-stack application to help job-seekers build their resume quickly
 >
-> **Tools:** Java Spring Boot (REST), Docker, PostgresSQL
+> **Tools:** Java Spring Boot, Docker, PostgresSQL, Angular
 >
-> **TBD Goals:** Front End framework selection, Python or Node to make PDF (either with a library or as a microservice), ChatGPT integration to help match skills, Deployment to cloud
+> **TBD Goals:** Python or Node to make PDF (either with a library or as a microservice), ChatGPT integration to help match skills, Deployment to cloud

 ## Draft of Relational Database Design:
 ![Database Diagram](./photos/JobTailorDatabaseDiagram.png)